Hunger Walkathon West CROP Walk

 Ending Hunger one step at a time

-This year our walk was virtual.
+This year our walk will be virtual.
 See details on how you can still help in these more trying times.

-This year is our 37th annual Hunger Walkathon West CROP Walk.
-Since our inception we have raised over $1,600,000.00 to support local agencies in our community and around the world.
+In 2021, our 38th annual Hunger Walkathon West CROP Walk, raised the most money ever.
+Since our inception we have raised over $1,750,000.00 to support local agencies in our community and around the world.